amplitude/Amplitude-JavaScript/README.md

     userProperties.key = "value";
     amplitude.setUserProperties(userProperties);

+# Opting User Out of Logging #

+You can turn off logging for a given user:

+    amplitude.setOptOut(true);

+No events will be saved or sent to the server while opt out is enabled.
+The opt out setting will persist across page loads.
+Calling

+    setOptOut(false)

+will reenable logging.

 # Configuration Options #

 You can configure Amplitude by passing an object as the third argument to the `init`: